philips-labs/automation-workshop/docs/part-3.md

     );
     ```

-Now we need to export the component from the plugin by modifying the following
+Now we need to export the component from the plugin by modifying the `index.ts`
-files
+in the `RandomCatPix` folder and in the components folder.

 ```typescript
 // plugins/catscanner-react/src/components/RandomCatPix/index.ts